ICT Ingenjör inom Telekom, Stockholm

 You will

-• Work as ICT Engineer within Telekom.
+• Work as ICT Engineer within Telecom.
 Responsible for managing information technology assets.

 • Management of License Models (SW).